Geommu: Geommu and Changdan rhythmic patterns

-Types of traditional Korean music in Geommu
+Types of traditional Korean music in geommu

-The traditional Korean music of Geommu is Samhyeon-Nyukgak.
-Originally, Samhyeon designated three chordophones, Geomungo, Gayageum, and Hyangbipa and Nyukgak designated Buk, Janggu, Haegeum, and Piri at the Unified Shilla period from 654 to 780.
+The traditional Korean music of geommu is Samhyeon-Nyukgak.
+Originally, Samhyeon designated three chordophones, Geomungo, Gayageum, and Hyangbipa and Nyukgak designated Buk, Janggu, Haegeum, and Piri at the Unified Silla period from 654 to 780.
 The significance of Samhyeon had disappeared and remained the import of Nyukgak.
 Nowadays Samhyeonnyukgak indicates the wind instrumental music.
 It is used to accompany marching and dancing with 6 instruments, Haegeum, Janggu, Buk, Daegeum, and two Piri.
 Haegeum is a string instrument, resembling a violin.
 [Jangu] and [buk] are drums.
 Janggu is made from a hollow wooden body and two leather skins.
 The two sides produce sounds of different pitch and tone.
 Puk is a barrel-shaped with a round wooden body covered on both ends with animal skin.
 It is played with both an open hand and a wooden stick in the other hand.
 Daegeum and Piri are aerophones.
 Daegeum is a large bamboo transverse flute and Piri is a double reed instrument made of bamboo.
 Its large reed and cylindrical bore gives it a sound mellower than that of many other types of oboe.

 Preservation

 Many parts of Geommu have been lost over time.
 South Korea established a law in 1962 named the Cultural Properties Protection Act in order to protect Geommu and other intangible cultural properties.
 Geommu was named as the 12th intangible cultural property by law in 1967.
-Geommu is actively preserved and practiced primarily in the Jinju, Gyeongsangnamdo, South Korea.
+Geommu is actively preserved and practiced primarily in the Jinju, South Korea.